xskurl02/Digital-electronics-1/Labs/03-Vivado/README.md

 ![2.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/2.png)

 #### 3.Step
-Change the name of the project to your current tast (arrow with number 1) and click next (arrow with number 2)
+Input what you would like your project to be called (arrow with number 1) and click next (arrow with number 2)
-Advice: Try to use project names without spaces in them
+Advice: Try to avoid using spaces in project names
 ![3.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/3.png)

 #### 4.Step
-Make sure you select only the RTL project (arrow with number 1) and click next (arrow with number 2)
+Make sure you select the RTL project only (arrow with number 1) and click Next (arrow with number 2)
 ![4.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/4.png)

 #### 5.Step
-Click on create file (arrow with number 1), input the name for your file (arrow with number 2), click OK (arrow with number 3) and click next (arrow with number 4)
+Click on create file button (arrow with number 1), Input what you would like your file to be called (arrow with number 2), click OK (arrow with number 3) and click Next (arrow with number 4)
-Advice: Dont forget to select what file type you want to use, for our tutorial we selected VHDL
+Advice: Dont forget to select what file type you want to use, in this tutorial we use VHDL
 ![5.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/5.png)

 #### 6.Step
-This step is optional and thus we will skip it, click next
+This step is optional and not a part of this tutorial, click next to continue
 ![6.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/6.png)

 #### 7.Step